tinygo-org/tinygo-site/content/docs/guides/build.md

 cd tinygo
 ```

-If you want to use the latest version of LLVM instead of the latest release, please switch over to the dev branch:
+If you want to use the latest version of TinyGo instead of the latest release, please switch over to the dev branch:

 ```shell
 git checkout dev